bloom42/blog/content/about.md

 Equilibrium is death and too much entropy (chaos) is fatal.

-In this blog we explore how complexity and chaos infiltrate systems, organizations and organisms and lead to a slow and painful collapse.
+In this blog we explore how complexity and chaos infiltrate systems, organizations and organisms and lead to a slow and painful demise.

 <!-- Sometime, it's the lack of entropy that can be fatal: in cryptography or in lottery for example.
 Anyway -->